thatnina13/Thirsty-client/README.md

 tool built for the clueless boobs of the world.
 I’m not suggesting we all must become vegans or give up coffee.
 Nor am I claiming to have cracked the water problem or to even have good sustainable habits myself.
-Case in point: I took three showers yesterday.
+Case in point: I took three showers yesterday :information_desk_person:.
 The third was completely unneeded and functioned purley as a safe place for me to have a good old fashioned 3 am- I-can’t-fix-this-friggin- user-facing-bug cry.
 Instead, I hope that with easier access to important and meaningful information, more people will have more opportunities to make more